eternals-school/D100/Day_1/README.md

-## Format the belllow contents to HTML documents
+## Format the bellow contents to HTML documents

 ### Contents 1